electricimp/Parse/README.md

 // Code at some point creates Parse object and seves its objectId
 // into the sensorObjectIds array

-// Load current sensor object
+// Load current sensor object synchronously

 local sensor = parse.getObject("sensors", sensorObjectIds[currentSensor])
 if (object != null)